Last Updated on March 9, 2021 by Julia Wilson

 - Gastrointestinal blockage

-Vomiting which has lasted longer than two weeks.
+Vomiting that has lasted longer than two weeks.

 - Kidney disease